Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Generic CSF

-\paragraph{} Using the classification of singularities for the CSF of closed curves and Lemma \ref{lem:PCSF is possible}, we now prove Theorem \bref{thm:PCSF}{B}.
+\paragraph{} By using the classification of singularities for the CSF of closed curves and Lemma \ref{lem:PCSF is possible}, we now prove Theorem \bref{thm:PCSF}{B}.

-\begin{proof}[Proof of Theorem \bref{thm:PCSF}{B}] We will construct a piecewise CSF with a finite number of discontinuities that eventually becomes extinct in as an embedded circle, or has a type II singularity.
+\begin{proof}[Proof of Theorem \bref{thm:PCSF}{B}] We will construct a piecewise CSF with a finite number of discontinuities that eventually shrinks to a circular singularity, or has a type II singularity.
 We perform a smooth jump just before a (entropy unstable) singular time, where we replace a time slice of the flow by a graph over it, and the crucial point is to show that the entropy decreases below the entropy of the unstable singularity.
-We repeat this until we get a singular point where every rescaled singularity is either an embedded circle or a type II singularity
+We repeat this until we get a singular point which is either modelled by an embedded circle or type II.